Arnold-N-Juma/Phase3-Gunshop/README.md

 - Run pipenv && pipenv shell to source environment variables in the terminal
 - Run Python lib/tests.py to run the project

+## Testing

+- To test all our deliverables just run the tests.py folder to see all the tests for the deliverables
 # Known Bugs

 - The Project has no Bugs.